sreesanthmk2020Admin/vstar/README.md

         KeywordUtil.logInfo("Customer Name from response: " + customerName)
     }

-========######=========
+========######======
 Dear Team,

-Thank you for the update.
-I will be sharing the System Test Report (STR) by 12th September as part of the sign-off for the planned release on 17th September.
-The report will include:
-	•	Stage sign-off of all mentioned user stories
-	•	Stage test results
-	•	Regression test results

-This week, I’ll be working on compiling the details, as one item is under fix and another is pending validation.
-Fix is working functionally, but performance of the Previous button is significantly impacted due to the change.” gg
+Please consider this as formal sign-off for Release 3.1.23.
+	•	Functional Testing was performed in the Test environment, with all relevant test cases executed and evidences attached.
+	•	Regression Testing was executed in the Stage environment, and the corresponding reports are attached.
+	•	61 Legacy Test Cases were executed successfully in Stage, with results attached.
+	•	UI Column Header Validation was also completed, and evidences are attached.

+Please revert in case of any access issues to the attached links.

+Regards,
+[Your Name]

+hh